g-savitha/portfolio/content/posts/38-thundering-herd.md

     key user-105     :done, 00:14, 1m
 ```

-Instead of a vertical wall of DB queries at midnight, you get a gentle slope.
-The database handles each miss comfortably.
+Instead of a vertical wall of DB queries at midnight, you get a gentle slope the database handles comfortably.

 **The trap nobody warns you about:** jitter doesn't help if you warm the cache centrally.
-If a warming script runs at 11 PM and sets all 500K keys with `TTL = 3600`, they all expire around midnight anyway.
-Jitter only works if you anchor TTLs to data freshness, not to when you cached it.
+A warming script that runs at 11 PM and sets all 500K keys with `TTL = 3600` will have all of them expiring around midnight regardless of jitter.
+You need to anchor TTLs to data freshness - when the data was last updated - not to when you happened to cache it.

-**Trade-off:** Some data stays in cache 6–15 minutes longer than strictly necessary.
-For user profiles, product listings, match scores - completely fine.
+**Trade-off:** Some data lives in cache 6–15 minutes longer than strictly necessary.
+For match scores, product listings, user profiles - completely fine.

 ---

 ### 2. Request Coalescing (Mutex / Single-Flight)

-Jitter handles the *timing* problem across many different keys.
-But what about one very popular key?
-Say `match:ind-pak:live-score` expires during peak traffic - 50,000 concurrent requests all miss cache at the same time and rush to the DB.
+Jitter solves the *timing* problem across many different keys.
+But what about one very popular key? `match:ind-pak:live-score` expires during peak traffic - 50,000 concurrent requests all miss cache at the same time and rush to the DB simultaneously.

-The fix: only let **one** of them actually go to the database.
-Everyone else waits for that single result.
+The solution: when a key is missing, only let **one** request go to the database.
+Everyone else waits for that single result and shares it.

 ```mermaid
 sequenceDiagram